wbabik/Practical_computing/Class_4/Class_4.md

 > #### Redirection examples
 >
-> `ls > list.txt` will write a list of files/directories in the current directory (i. e., the output from `ls` program) to the file `list.txt` (in which directory will this file be created?
+> `ls > list.txt` will write a list of files/directories in the current directory (i. e., the output from `ls` program) to the file `list.txt`.
+In which directory will this file be created?
 Why?
-Which path we used here?). **Caution!** If file `list.txt` already exists, its content will be overwritten.
+Which path we used here?. **Caution!** If file `list.txt` already exists, its content will be overwritten.
 >
 > `ls >> list.txt` works similar to the previous command.
 The difference is that if `list.txt` already exists, using `>>` will **append** new data to the end of the file.
 >